Christmas Poetry

 A collection of Christmas poems by Paul Curtis which illustrates just how widely his poetry ranges.
 Those who have discovered Paul's work elsewhere on Peculiar Poetry will be unsurprised to find examples of both funny and dirty Christmas poems.
-Perhaps more surprising are the poems about the history and traditions of Christmas - Paul is the author of a prose anthology on the subject - and the religious Christmas poems, which illustrate a respectable character which is perhaps not always apparent in his other styles of poetry.
+Perhaps more surprising are the poems about the history and traditions of Christmas - Paul is the author of a prose anthology on the subject - and the religious Christmas poems, which illuminate a respectable side to his character which is perhaps not always apparent in his other styles of poetry.

-The selection of funny Christmas poems are ostensibly clean (at least for an adult audience) poems which take a humourous look both the Christmas itself and all the shenanigans - overindulgence, shopping, false bonhomie - which surround the festive period.
+The selection of funny Christmas poems are ostensibly clean (at least for an adult audience) poems which take a humorous look both the Christmas itself and all the shenanigans - overindulgence, shopping, false bonhomie - which surround the festive period.

 Amongst the dirty Christmas poems you'll find poems that are rather more rude or risque than the funny Christmas poems, but there is nothing outrageously dirty or gratuitously offensive.